laoshanxi/app-mesh/README.md

 ![version](https://img.shields.io/badge/version-1.9.0-blue.svg?maxAge=2592000)

 ## Introduction
 Application Manager is a daemon application to manage different types of sub-applications(process), each application can be a specific jobs, the app-manager will make sure all defined applications running on-time with defined behavior. provide REST APIs for integrate with outside app, provide command-line to start/stop and register new app easily.
+Also can be a JWT server.

 The internal timer is multi-threaded with high-precision that can be used to replace Linux cron-tab and supervisor.